UPDATED June 25, 2014: Click here for results of the primary elections in the judicial races described below.

 Tuesday’s paper had a story about the first contested judicial election in Baltimore since 2006.
 But the city is not the only jurisdiction with a contested judicial election later this year.
 Here are the other contested races as of Wednesday afternoon, according to the Board of Election’s candidate listings.
 The filing deadline was Tuesday night:

-- In Baltimore County, Judge Justin J. King and Judges Colleen A. Cavanaugh, Julie L. Glass and Paul J. Hanley, who were appointed Monday, are being challenged by Kelby Brick, a deaf Catonsville attorney who runs his own consulting business, and Master Paul J. Hanley.
+- In Baltimore County, Judge Justin J. King and Judges Colleen A. Cavanaugh, Julie L. Glass and Paul J. Hanley, who were appointed Monday, are being challenged by Kelby Brick, a deaf Catonsville attorney who runs his own consulting business

 - In Carroll County, Judge Fred S. Hecker, who was appointed last month, is being challenged by Westminster solo practitioner Steven L. Tiedemann.